zzmp/juliusjs/README.md

  - Julius supports a wide range of options.
 Most of these are made available here, by specifying the flag name as a key.
 For example: `options.zc = 30` will lower the zero-crossing threshold to 30.<br> _Some of these options will break JuliusJS, so use with caution._
  - A reference to available options can be found in the [JuliusBook](http://julius.sourceforge.jp/juliusbook/en/).
  - Currently, the only supported hidden markov model is from voxforge.
 The `h` and `hlist` options are unsupported.

+##### stream
+- a valid stream object gotten from the `navigator.mediaDevices.getUserMedia` method
+- if stream is not an audio stream julius will terminate
+- if stream doesnt exist julius will terminate

 ## Examples